Veto vs Alter

 Pricing

-Open source SDK is free (Apache-2.0).
-Managed cloud starts free with usage-based tiers.
+Open Source runs locally.
+Core adds shared approvals, decision records, export, and retention.
+See the pricing page for price, retention, and action limits.
 Self-host the SDK and API server for $0 if you prefer.
 No per-agent or per-seat pricing.

 Decision framework